Lady in the Water: Critical reception

 Frank Lovece of Film Journal International said, "Fans of actor Paul Giamatti or of filmmaker M. Night Shyamalan may get something out of Lady in the Water, a fractured fairy tale about a water nymph who comes to a Philadelphia apartment house to deliver an important message.
 Anyone else is likely to be perplexed by the muddled mythmaking or actively astonished at the self-indulgent ego of a writer-director-producer who casts himself in the role of a visionary writer whose martyrdom will change the world."
-Michael Medved gave Lady in the Water one-and-a-half stars (out of four) calling it, "…a full-out, flamboyant cinematic disaster, a work of nearly unparalleled arrogance and vapidity", adding, "…Lady in the Water is all wet…" Also panned was the fact that the film was based on a bedtime story Shyamalan told to his children; Pete Vonder Haar of Film Threat commented: "If Shyamalan is going to use his kids as a focus group for future projects, maybe he should start making movies for Nickelodeon already and stop wasting our time."
+Michael Medved gave Lady in the Water one-and-a-half stars (out of four) calling it, "...a full-out, flamboyant cinematic disaster, a work of nearly unparalleled arrogance and vapidity", adding, "...Lady in the Water is all wet..."
+Also panned was the fact that the film was based on a bedtime story Shyamalan told to his children; Pete Vonder Haar of Film Threat commented: "If Shyamalan is going to use his kids as a focus group for future projects, maybe he should start making movies for Nickelodeon already and stop wasting our time."

 CNN's Tom Charity, among others, has called Lady in the Water the worst film of 2006.
 It was listed by Variety as one of the ten "biggest (financial) losers" of 2006.
-Wesley Morris of The Boston Globe wrote that though the film is "built on too much ponderous self-regard…[t]here is a good chunk of Lady in the Water that is simply too well made and affectingly acted to dismiss as a mere exercise in arrogance."
+Wesley Morris of The Boston Globe wrote that though the film is "built on too much ponderous self-regard...[t]here is a good chunk of Lady in the Water that is simply too well made and affectingly acted to dismiss as a mere exercise in arrogance."

-The film was ranked sixth in the influential film magazine Cahiers du cinéma's top ten films of 2006, above films such as Terrence Malick's The New World.
+The film was ranked sixth in the influential film magazine Cahiers du cinéma's top ten films of 2006, above films such as Terrence Malick's The New World and Martin Scorsese's The Departed.

-Awards and nominations
+Accolades

 Home media

-The film was released simultaneously on DVD, HD DVD and Blu-ray by Warner Home Video on December 19, 2006.
-Lady in the Water is the only M. Night Shyamalan film that was ever released on HD DVD.
+Lady in the Water was released simultaneously on DVD, HD DVD, and Blu-ray by Warner Home Video on December 19, 2006.
+Notably, it is the only M. Night Shyamalan film that was ever released on HD DVD.